Winter is the most beautiful time of the year both for us and our guests.

 We highly recommend the “Arlberg Snowsports” ski and snowboard school in Warth.
 They have got lots of different courses to choose from, for both children and adults alike.
 Marcel Fetz’s team comprises local, professionally qualified ski instructors with great local knowledge who will guide you safely through the powder.
 Safety first, followed by a good serving of fun : )

-There two places to rent equipment from in Warth where you will find everything you could possibly need for being out on the slopes.
+There three places to rent equipment from in Warth where you will find everything you could possibly need for being out on the slopes.

 Cross-country skiing & winter hiking